scorecardresearch

 Text Size:

-Gurugram: Is this a case of a missing person or a young woman choosing to walk away?
+Gurugram: Is this a case of a missing person or a young student choosing to walk away?
 The story of a former Ashoka University student has two conflicting narratives: one of indoctrination and exploitation by a sex-change racket, the other of escape and self-determination.

 The parents, meanwhile, appeared before the Haryana State Commission for Women with their plea.
 They have named a professor, a researcher, a student activist, and, in their words, a “chain” of people involved in what they describe as a “sex-change racket”.